Looking to test mobile websites in your desktop browser?

 Of course, real-world loading times may differ, due to signal interferences, interruptions, etc.

 Then you need to choose ‘Emulation’ from the developer console’s top menu.
 The drop-down list tagged ‘User agent string’ lets you choose one of the predefined UAs, or type in a custom one.
-The predefined list of UAs is rather modest compared to Chrome's, focusing mainly on Microsoft devices such as Windows Phone-based browsers, Xbox consoles, etc.
+The predefined list of UAs has improved greatly since the Internet Explorer days, now offering almost as many variations and combinations as we see in Chrome.

 Firefox doesn’t come with a standard User Agent switcher, although there is a way to change the User Agent without any extensions.